London's core role in euros under spotlight after Brexit vote

 The BIS figures highlight London's huge global footprint in finance, much of it in euros.

-At the end of March, banks in the UK reported total cross-border lending worth $4.5 trillion, ahead of Japan and the United States.
+At the end of March, banks in the UK reported total cross-border lending worth $4.5 trillion (3.46 trillion pound), ahead of Japan and the United States.
 Britain was the second-biggest recipient of cross border bank credit at $3.8 trillion, behind the United States.

 A large share of international banking activity in London is accounted for by banks from other countries with affiliates in the UK.